cpt8c8/OO-Language-Comparison/README.md

 ### Procedural programming
 #### Does the language support procedural programming?
 ##### Kotlin
+Kotlin supports procedural programming.
+So, functions and variables can be defined without placing them explicitly in classes.
 ##### Go

 ### Functional programming
 #### Does the language support functional programming?
 ##### Kotlin
+Kotlin supports functional programming.
+It allows for the use of both OO and FP styles, or mixed elements of the two.
+The FP styles include, but are not limited too, higher-order functions, function types, and lambdas.
 ##### Go